Shawshank redemption character analysis

 wouldn’t know where to begin.

 Ironically, Red would have to become an ‘institutional man’ to gain his freedom.
-This is not about a particular age and silver hair: a conventional marker, that the ‘system’ deprived the convicted murderer of the most of his life.
+This is not about a particular age and silver hair: a conventional marker—that ‘the system’ deprived the convicted murderer of most of his life.
 The actual point is that it took Redding decades to start to live his life in prison without putting small mercies away for later.
-By his own account, it’s crucial for the inmate to get oneself busy with something, running contraband cargos for example.
-In wider social means, the jailbirds used not to live the life to the given full, ignoring the abilities they still have in their possession.
+By his own account, the inmate must get himself busy with something—running contraband cargo, for example.
+In wider social means, the jailbirds used to not live life to the fullest, ignoring the abilities they still had in their possession.
 The elderly Brooks appreciated the Shawshank as his only home and the library as a purpose of life, all while suffering from his legs.
-Brooks had never asked for a better life, had no pity for himself, and used to weight the book-trolley on a daily basis to cover the floors of the prison.
+Brooks had never asked for a better life, did not pity himself, and used to weigh the book trolley daily to cover the floors of the prison.
 It was his routine, his way of life within the walls of Shawshank.
-Just upon the release, Brooks was deprived of something more than fifty years of health: the very purpose of life was now taken from him.
+Just upon the release, Brooks was deprived of something more than fifty years of health; the very purpose of life was now taken from him.

 RED character analysis in Shawshank Redemption